jce-il/ASOSMA/firefox-ios/README.md

  ## UML - Sequence diagram

- The following sequence diagram shows the important part of any webbrowser and how it works, how the MVC works in firefox:
+ The following sequence diagram shows the important part of any webBrowser’s functionality and the processes it should execute to achieve its goal.
+It also shows how the MVC works in firefox:

  ![](firefox-sequence.png)